csgillespie/efficientR/main.md

 <p>Subscribing to the R NEWS <a href="https://developer.r-project.org/blosxom.cgi/R-devel/NEWS/">blog</a> is an easy way of keeping track of future changes.</p>
 </div>

-Many R packages are developed in the open on github or r-forge.
+Many R packages are developed in the open on GitHub or R-Forge.
 Select a few well known packages and examine their source.
 A good package to start with is **[drat](https://github.com/eddelbuettel/drat)**.
 This is a relatively simple package developed by Dirk Eddelbuettel (author of Rcpp) that only contains a few functions.
 It